drip2hardpanu/ML-Projects/census/README.md

-This a project on census data
+This a project on census data.
 This project takes in a feature vector and determines whether or not an individual makes more than 50k a year

 Neural Network ML model on Census-Income Data